01mf02/jq-lang-spec/semantics.md

   $\true$ if two natural numbers are equal, else $\false$.
 - $\jqlb{break}{x}$: Returns a value result "$\breakf\, \$x$".
-  Similarly to the evaluation of variables $\$x$ described above, wellformedness of the filter (as defined in @sec:hir) ensures that the returned value $\breakf\, \$x$ will be eventually handled by a corresponding filter
+  Similarly to the evaluation of variables $\$x$ described above, wellformedness of the filter (see @sec:wf) ensures that the returned value $\breakf\, \$x$ will be eventually handled by a corresponding filter
   $\jqlb{label}{x} | f$.